Russia

 After a disastrous French invasion of Russia in 1812,

-Napoleon abdicated the throne two years later and was
+Napoleon abdicated the throne two years later and

-escaped his place of exile and returned to Paris, and lead
+Napoleon escaped his place of exile and returned

-his forces once more into battle.
-After a crushing defeat at
+to Paris, and lead his forces once more into battle.

-the Battle of Waterloo, he was exiled to the remote island
+was exiled to the remote island of Saint Helena,

-of Saint Helena, where he died at 52.
+where he died at 52.

 Italian cover with stamps on